carschandler/rlsnake/README.md

 ## Running

-Once your Python environment is set up, enter the `training` directory of the cloned repo with and then use `python positional_dqn.py` to run RL training.
+Once your Python environment is set up, enter the `training` directory of the cloned repo with and then use `python positional_dqn.py
+<choose an experiment name here>` to run RL training.

+Each of the training scripts has a corresponding CLI module dictating which hyperparameters it accepts and defaults for them.
+The defaults have been set to the parameters that yielded the highest scores during our testing, but modify them as you wish.
+The only required argument is a name for your experiment, which is arbitrary and up to your own choice.

 ## Results